wcarmon/docs/rust/modules.md

 1. A module can be split across multiple files <-- TODO: how
 1. Module defines visibility barrier (public, private, etc)
 1. Comparison
-    1. Node: no packages, only files (import files)
+    1. *Node*: no packages, only files, import files
-    1. Go: one package per directory, one directory per package, names can differ (import packages)
+    1. *Go*: one package per directory, one directory per package, names can differ, import packages
-    1. Java: package structure matches (a subtree of) directory structure, names match, import classes
+    1. *Java*: package structure matches (a subtree of) directory structure, names match, import classes
 1. `use` has nothing to do with importing
-1. Don't use ~~`mod.rs`~~ (legacy, tech debt)
+1. Don't use ~~`mod.rs`~~ [(legacy approach from pre-1.30)](https://doc.rust-lang.org/reference/items/modules.html#module-source-filenames)
 1. it helps to define a directory AND file for a module (`foo/*.rs` and `foo.rs`)
 1. `mod foo;`: import/expand (copy/paste) the contents of `foo.rs` into the current file
 1. `mod foo { ... }`: put `...` into module named foo